david415/tahoe-lafs/docs/proposed/magic-folder/user-interface-design.rst

     immediately joins the newly created Magic Folder with that nickname and local directory.

-  tahoe magic-folder invite MAGIC: THEIR_NICKNAME
+  tahoe magic-folder show MAGIC:

-    Print an "invitation" that can be used to invite another client to join a Magic Folder, with the given nickname.
+    Print the Magic Folder readcap so that it can be distributed to clients wishing to subscribe.

-    The invitation must be sent to the user of the other client over a secure channel (e.g. PGP email, OTR, or ssh).
+  tahoe magic-folder add-subscription MAGIC: ALIAS READ_CAP

-    This command will normally be run by the same client that created the Magic Folder.
-However, it may be run by a different client if the ``MAGIC:`` alias is copied to the ``private/aliases`` file of that other client, or if ``MAGIC:`` is replaced by the write cap to which it points.
+    This command adds a subscription to the given Magic Folder read-cap.

-  tahoe magic-folder join INVITATION LOCAL_DIR
+  tahoe magic-folder del-subscription MAGIC: ALIAS READ_CAP

-    Accept an invitation created by ``tahoe magic-folder invite``.
+    Remove a subscription to a given alias/read-cap.

-    The current client joins the specified Magic Folder, which will appear in the local filesystem at the given directory.
+Once a client has published a read-cap there is no way to revoke read access.

-There are no commands to remove a client or to revoke an invitation, although those are possible features that could be added in future.
-(When removing a client, it is necessary to copy each file it added to some other client's DMD, if it is the most recent version of that file.)
+This limitation has not been produced by Magic Folder but is a fundamental design property of Tahoe-LAFS.

 Implementation
 ''''''''''''''